 He was also revealed to be the attacker of Marguerite.
-Jean Grenier – the proclaimed boy-werewolf was detained and put to a trial.
+Jean Grenier – the proclaimed boy-werewolf was detained and put on a trial.
 There, he was happy to share his story of munching on dogs and children alike while he was in his wolf form.
-Of course, Jean was called to testify in front of a judge after his gruesome confessions that were very detailed thanks to his kinder.
+Of course, Jean was called to testify in front of a judge after his gruesome confessions that were very detailed.
 The young boy recalled a time when he sneaked into someone’s house, took a baby from the crib and ate it, sharing it with another wolf.

 The judge asked for the opinions of two doctors.
 Shockingly the opinions on the boy’s condition were divided.
-One claimed that the boy suffered from lycanthropy – mental condition.
-As the other thought that the boy quiet possibly did all those things and was indeed responsible, influenced by an evil spirit.
+One claimed that the boy suffered from lycanthropy – a mental condition.
+The other thought that the boy quite possibly did all those things and was indeed responsible, influenced by an evil spirit.
 Not knowing the truth, the court finally settled into sending Jean to a monastery in Bordeaux where he lived his life believing he was a werewolf and living like one.

 Do you think that Jean was made into a werewolf by the Lord of the Forest?

 More interesting dives into Bordeaux’s history: Eleanor Aquitaine.